Rahul1148/TFM_project/README.md

          i.psa_connect() – for starting an API
          ii.psa_close() – for disconnecting
         ->This is only needed when the secure firmware provides connection-based Root-of-Trust (RoT) services.
-   8.OS interface
+   5.OS interface
+   -> based on secure or non secue world we need to configuration of memory,task,interrupt,ipc.
+   ->
-   9.Secure boot support
+   6.Secure boot support
-   10.Resources